scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Maximum temperature TMAX was selected under the “Air temperature” category of daily data, and the data were downloaded in comma-separated values (CSV) format.
-The CSV file contained three columns: station name (the airport station’s code), date (ISO 8601), and TMAX (in tenths of a degree Celsius).
+The CSV file contained three columns: station name (the airport station’s code), date (ISO 8601), and TMAX (temperature in tenths of a degree Celsius).
 The first three lines of the file are shown below:

 ::